 Medical Directives

 Medical directives outline specific instructions related to healthcare treatments.
 They specify whether to administer life-saving measures, such as resuscitation, mechanical ventilation, or feeding tubes.
-Medical directives also include preferences on organ donation.
+Medical directives also include preferences for organ donation.
 It’s crucial to have these directives documented clearly to avoid confusion or misinterpretation, ensuring all medical treatments align with personal values and desires.

 Power of Attorney